 It is estimated that approximately 48 million people left Europe between 1800 and 1930 (Massey et al., 1998).
 Of these, around eight million people migrated from the British Isles, including more than a million who left Ireland following the potato famine of 1845-47.
 The New Zealand and Australian governments continued to offer assisted passages to migrants from Europe until the 1970s.

 Post WWII migration (late 1940s to 1960s)

 This period of migration took place when labour was needed in the post-war reconstruction efforts in Europe and to service the economic boom in Europe, North America and Australia.
 Migrants from former colonies in the Caribbean and South Asia came to find work in Britain, migrants from Turkey went to Germany and those from former French colonies in North Africa went to France.

-For some categories of migrants, such as those from Britain to Australia, this migration was perceived as a permanent move that was encouraged by the receiving nation - the Australian government paid a grant of £10 to each migrant (hence known as ‘ten pound poms’).
+For some categories of migrants, such as those from Britain to Australia, this migration was perceived as a permanent move that was encouraged by the receiving nation - it cost just £10 (under a tenth of the usual cost) for a fare to enable people to migrate to Australia (hence known as ‘ten pound poms’).
 Many other groups of migrants, such as migrants from Turkey to Germany were given temporary visas as ‘guest workers’.
 Many of these labour migrants, including South Asian migrants to the UK, went on to settle in the receiving country.